01-edu/public/subjects/java-piscine/Capitalize/README.md

 ### Provided files

-You can find the input and its result file to use for the test.
+You can find the [input](input.txt) and its [result](result.txt) files to use for the test and to understand more what you have to do.

 ### Expected Functions